shalini22goutam/atliq-commerce-data-pipeline/streaming_pipeline_kafka/write_up.md

 - 2.2 **Follow-up:** WHY a window appears after the watermark passes its end?

+ Spark waits for possible late-arriving events before finalizing the window's result.
 The 10-minute watermark allows Spark to accept late-arriving events and include them in the correct window.

 > #### Conclusion
 >